hpleva/httk_tutorial/README.md

 1. On the command line, navigate to the `httk_tutorial` folder that contains the file called `Vagrantfile`.
 2. Run the command `vagrant up`.
+    - If there is need to specify the VM provider, use the `--provider` flag, e.g. `vagrant up --provider virtualbox` or `vagrant up --provider libvirt`.
 3. Run the command `vagrant ssh`.

 You should now be in the shell of the virtual machine.